 Dr Ruth Dudley Edwards

-journalist and writer; award-winning author, twelve crime novels including Murdering Americans and Killing the Emperors
+journalist and writer; award-winning author, 12 crime novels including Murdering Americans and Killing the Emperors

 Journalist, broadcaster, biographer and historian Ruth Dudley Edwards’s twelve crime novels satirise institutions and – above all – political correctness.
 Targets include the civil service, academia, gentlemen’s clubs, the House of Lords, the Anglo-Irish peace process, the Church of England and literary prizes.
 Murdering Americans was set on an Indiana campus (CrimeFest Last Laugh Award 2008).
 Killing the Emperors, a black comedy about the preposterous world of conceptual art, won the 2013 Goldsboro Last Laugh Award.
 At present she is working on Death of a Snowflake.